Day 2-21 - £400-£1,500 - Mortgage valuation deposit

 - if you are buying using a gifted deposit.

-Solicitors estimate an average time frame a freehold purchase is 8 weeks and a leasehold/share of freehold is 12 weeks.
+Solicitors estimate an average timeframe for a freehold purchase is 8 weeks and a leasehold/share of freehold is 12 weeks.
 The more complex the conveyancing process and the more people involved, then the longer the time it will take to get to exchange of contracts.
-Click on the following link to find out more about - Exchanging Contracts
+We explain more about this stage in our article - Exchanging Contracts

 Check your solicitor's bank account details by phone